Other GBW projects

 Garden Wildlife Health (GWH) is a collaborative project between the British Trust for Ornithology (BTO), the Zoological Society of London (ZSL), the Royal Society for the Protection of Birds (RSPB) and Froglife, which aims to monitor the health of, and identify disease threats to, British wildlife.
 Our particular focus is on garden birds, amphibians, reptiles and hedgehogs.
 For this, we count on the help of the public to submit reports of sick or dead wildlife and to send in samples for analysis.
 Find out more about Garden Wildlife Health.

-Goldfinch Feeding Survey - ACTIVE until 29 February 2015
+Goldfinch Feeding Survey - ENDED February 2015

 The Goldfinch Feeding Survey is being undertaken to investigate the factors behind the increase of Goldfinches in gardens and uncover their feeding habits.
 Understanding how birds use the resources in our gardens means that we can provide for them when times are hard.
 Find out more here.